 Why “Battered” to Mean Drunk?

 So how did the word meaning “to beat” even become associated with drinking?
 There are a few theories of speculation on the matter.
 “Battered” could have been associated with “drunk” because a person looks like they were beaten up after imbibing too much of that unholy elixir.
 In that same vein, it could even have been used because drunk people used to get beat up and jackrolled in earlier days.
 It could also be in reference to a deep-fried beer batter, meaning that a person’s appearance, and perhaps the way they act, is completely changed once they are “dipped” into the alcohol’s influence.
 “Battered” may even refer to how you feel the next morning after consuming too much alcohol.

 How Drunk is “Battered”?

 [Battered is] severe intoxication through alcohol consumption.
-Typically characterised by a total lack of inhibition often demonstrated through particularly foolish dancing.
-One step above steaming on the scale of drunkenness and one below shell.
+Typically characterized by a total lack of inhibition often demonstrated through particularly foolish dancing.
+One step above steaming on the scale of drunkenness and one below the shell.

 When to Use “Battered”

 The term “battered” is often used in many social circles to discuss the sobriety of friends at a party.
 It is usually only used in reference to oneself or in reference to a close-ish acquaintance to denote how drunk they are.
 It would actually be rather strange to use “battered” in a formal setting, considering the word itself is slang, and you wouldn’t normally use it for people you don’t know.